-Our daughter Siri is already 8 years old this year and attends the 2. school class.
-She receives active support from her little sister Sinja, who celebrated her fifth birthday this year.
+Our daughter Siri is already 8 years old this year and attends the 3. school class.
+She receives active support from her little sister Sinja, who celebrated her sixth birthday this year.
 Both are following the footsteps of their Nona Susanne Witschi-Fümm and greet each guest with their warm smile!

 We look forward to your visit with us at the Fex Valley.